Pressure drop-flow rate nonlinearity in bubble trains through a capillary bundle: Results and discussion

-To investigate how the introduction of a bubble leads the flow to deviate from the Darcy-type response, we analyze the system's departure from the single-phase limit using asymptotics.
-Therefore, we consider the case of a slender channel, whose geometry is characterized by the small-scale parameter \begin{linenomath}
+To examine how a single elongated bubble causes deviations from Darcy-type behavior, we analyze the departure from the single-phase limit using an asymptotic approach.
+We consider a slender capillary tube, characterized by the small parameter \begin{linenomath}

-\end{linenomath} defined here, for notational convenience, as the reciprocal of the dimensionless channel length introduced earlier ($\varepsilon\equiv1/L^{\ast}$).
-We then examine the effect of inserting a single bubble into the channel.
-To determine the relative magnitude of each term in the governing equations~(\ref{dptot_dim},\,\ref{dpj_dim},\,\ref{dpb_dim_improved}), we follow a dominant balance approach~\citep{Hinch1991, Bender1999}.
-Specifically, introducing a tunable length to characterize the capillary pressure scale leads to the following reference quantity used for normalization: $\mathcal{P}_{\gamma}=\sigma/\left(\varepsilon^{\gamma}\,L\right)$, where $\gamma$ is an exponent tailored to reflect the dominant physical mechanism.
-Introducing the reduced capillary number as per Eq.~\eqref{eq:zCa}, and denoting the resulting dimensionless quantities by the star decoration, i.e., $\Delta{p}^{\star}=\Delta{p}\,\mathcal{P}^{-1}_{\gamma}$, yields the bubble-induced pressure drop: \begin{linenomath}

-\end{linenomath} evolving with the capillary number according to Eq.~\eqref{eq:beta}.
-On the other hand, the dimensionless pressure drop associated with the slug, namely \begin{linenomath}

-\end{linenomath} is directly proportional to the liquid fraction of the channel, $1-\varphi$, as defined in Eq.~\eqref{eq:phi_b}.
-Thus, the least perturbative configuration corresponds to reducing the bubble linear fraction to its minimum value compatible with the theoretical framework of long-bubble theory, expressed by Eq.~\eqref{eq:bastmin}: \begin{linenomath}